Allied Health Professional Model

 - Dental laboratory technicians

 Some states have proposed the creation of a new allied health professional training program for mid-level dental providers called dental therapists to perform certain procedures.
-Dental therapists have practiced in the United States and other countries such as New Zealand, Canada, Hong Kong, and Thailand.
-The Alaska Native Tribal Health Consortium introduced dental therapists to care for Alaska Natives in tribal villages in 2005.
-In 2009, Minnesota authorized the training and practice of dental therapists.
+As of 2021, dental therapists are authorized to work in 13 states, and 12 additional states are actively exploring the authorization of dental therapy.

 Resources to Learn More